elasticpath/elasticpath-graphql-server/README.md

 You will need to set a few environment variables inside.

-Copy the `.env.example` file to create a `.env` file and fill in appropriate values or...
+Copy the `.env.example` file to create a `.env` file and fill in appropriate values.

+Alternatively, `export` the envionment variables in your shell.
+Consult the `.env.example` file to determine which envirornment variables are needed.

 ```bash
 export ELASTICPATH_API_HOST=
 export ELASTICPATH_CLIENT_ID=
 ```

+> **Note**: If you have both `.env` file and also exported the variables in your terminal, the values from the terminal will take precedence.

 ## Development